SlicerProstate/mpReview/README.md

 Multiparametric Review (mpReview) is a 3D Slicer (see http://slicer.org) module that facilitates review and annotation (segmentation) of multi-parametric imaging datasets.

-This module is work in progress, and has not yet been released as a 3D Slicer extension, but this is in the plans.
 Development of this module was supported by NIH via grants U01CA151261 and U24CA180918.
 Contact is Andrey Fedorov, fedorov@bwh.harvard.edu.

 ### Functionality